 Cyber traps (Interacty activity)

-Available language: Italian
+Available language:

-Available language: English, Czech
+Available language:

-Available language: Italian
+Available language:

 Making money with data

-Data Monetisation: Behaviour-Based Advertising (Canva activity)
+Data Monetisation: Behaviour Based Advertising (Canva activity)

 Digital identity management and protection from online manipulation